An inverse problem in cell dynamics: Recovering an initial distribution of telomere lengths from measurements of senescence times: Introduction

 \paragraph{Difficulty.} The main difficulty in solving this problem is that we work with integro-differential equations, which are non-local equations.
 This non-locality implies that we lose information about the telomere lengths distribution when only the senescence times are observed.
-This results in a non-injectivity of the operator linking the lengths distribution and the senescence times distribution, see Remark~\ref{rem:difficulty_inverse_problem}.
-It is thus not possible to obtain information about the lengths distribution by inverting this operator.
-It also implies that it is difficult to ensure observability for our inverse problem.
+Indeed, the models involve an integral over possible telomere lengths at the entry into senescence, see the second lines of~\eqref{eq:PDE_model_telomeres_one_telo} and~\eqref{eq:PDE_model_telomeres_several_telos}.
+Thus, the value of the telomere length that triggers senescence is not observable in both models.
+This loss of information implies that the inverse of the operator linking the initial telomere lengths distribution and the senescence times distribution, if it exists, cannot be continuous, see Remark~\ref{rem:ill_posed_inverse_problem_one_dimension}.
+The inverse problem is thus ill-posed in the sense of Hadamard or Tikhonov, see~\cite[Definitions~$2.1.1$ and~$2.1.3$]{Kabanikhin2011}.
+This also implies that it is difficult to prove that the operator mentioned above is invertible.

-\paragraph{Estimation strategy.} The estimation strategy we use consists in adapting the approach developed in~\hbox{\cite{armiento_estimation_2016,doumic_asymptotic_2024}} to our setting.
+\paragraph{Estimation strategy.} The estimation strategy we use consists in adapting the approach developed in~\hbox{\cite{armiento_estimation_2016,doumic_asymptotic_2025}} to our setting.
+This approach allows us to retrieve a well-posed inverse problem, at the cost of an approximation.
 First, we assume that the telomere shortening values are small and that the cell division rate is high.
 This is biologically relevant because the average telomere shortening value is much smaller than the initial telomere length, see Section~\ref{subsect:discussion_models_assumptions}.
 Then, we obtain approximations of our models by transport equations with an absorption into a cemetery state at the boundary of $\mathbb{R}_+$ or~$\mathbb{R}_+^{2k}$.
 Finally, we use the method of characteristics to construct estimators of the initial distribution on these approximated models.